Making the most of the whole bird

-My husband has found a new way to save us more money and time.
-He has been using our freezer to make our cooking very efficient and allow us to have meals we couldn’t afford otherwise (like boneless breast recipes).
+Several years ago, my husband found a new way to save us more money and time.
+He uses our freezer to make our cooking more efficient and allows us to have meals we couldn’t afford otherwise (like boneless breast recipes).

 Let’s start with chicken.